jjmcnelis/usa-rangeland-modis-lai-lst/README.md

 ## Requirements

-All processing was done in **Ubuntu 16.04** environment using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (AKA the greatest thing ever) on Windows 10.
+All processing was done in **Ubuntu 16.04** environment using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (AKA the greatest thing ever) on Windows 10 machine with Intel i7-8700K 4-core (8T)

 **Python environment**
 I recommend setting up a dedicated environment when using GDAL because the python bindings can be a real PITA if you have multiple Python installs or other dependent GIS software.